skyward-er/boardcore/src/shared/utils/Registry/README.md

 ## The middleware
 Another part of the Registry is the middleware which decouples the registry front-end and the backend.
 This aims to avoid the block given by waiting the SD or underlying saving backend for write the serialized configuration.

 This component avoid this by using a buffer for the write to backend and another, at disposal for writes from the front-end.
+It is an active object which waits for new data to write it to backend.

+### Methods
+- **write**: Writes to the backend the given configuration.
+The real write is done by the run() method executed by the registry middleware's thread, while in reality write just writes to the buffer the serialized configuration that will be then written by the thread.
+- **load**: Loads into the vector the saved configuration from the backend.
+Returns false if none is saved.
+- **clear**: Clears/deletes the configuration in buffers and underlying backend